Baked Ziti with Spinach – makes the perfect meatless meal. Cheesy and flavorful. Look no further for the perfect baked ziti recipe!

 Tip: Place the spinach in a food processor if you don’t feel like cutting it yourself.

-Once in a while, we all need a delicious plate of baked ziti and a glass of wine.
+Once in a while, we all need a delicious plate of pasta and a glass of wine.
 Enjoy!

 The pull is important.